Measles

 Key facts

-- Direct contact with infected nose or throat mucous
+- Direct contact (for example, through kissing, sharing cups or eating utensils) with infected saliva or nose mucous

 Symptoms